By Brittney Bushey on Nov 30, 2020 11:43:39 AM

 Increasing Communication Through Functional Communication Training

 Children with autism spectrum disorder may struggle with communication.
 They may have no way to communicate so that others understand what they are trying to say.
-Functional communication is when an individual can independently communicate their wants and needs to their support system and socializing with their peers.
+Functional communication is when an individual can independently communicate their wants and needs to their support system and socialize with their peers.
 Communication can include speech, sign language, picture exchange systems, or other assistive devices.
 Having functional communication gives an individual a way to express themselves rather than engaging in challenging behaviors.

 What is functional communication training?